eventflow/EventFlow/Documentation/integration/event-stores.md

     ``eventdatamodel_list_type``.
 EventFlow uses this type to pass entire batches of events to the database.

-.. _eventstore-postgresql:

 ## PostgreSql event store

 Basically all above on MS SQL server store applicable to PostgreSql.
-See :ref:`MSSQL setup <setup-postgresql>` for setup documentation.
+See [PostgreSql setup](postgresql.md) for setup documentation.

-.. _eventstore-mongodb:

 ## Mongo DB

-See :ref:`Mongo DB setup <setup-mongodb>` for details on how to get started using Mongo DB in EventFlow.
+See [Mongo DB setup](mongodb.md) for details on how to get started using Mongo DB in EventFlow.

 To configure EventFlow to use Mongo DB as the event store, simply add the ``UseMongoDbEventStore()`` as shown here.